elai296/beauty_bar/README.md

 ```
 $ npm install
 ```
-3. Create a database titled Wicked Sales in phpMyAdmin and import the Wicked Sales.sql file
+3. Create a database titled Wicked Sales in phpMyAdmin and import the Wicked_Sales (1).sql file

 4. Ensure that the Apache service is installed and running